coder-forge/chain-forge/README.md

 below may be the best way of doing this, at time of writing, but as the language and technology evolve, new solutions and complexity will mean that new threats will be discoverd.

+Somebody could script calls to our `newChild` method of the `parent` contract, so to counter act this we will put that behind a login system.
+We want to give the organiser full control over their `child` contract.
+If they want to script it for whatever reason then fine.
+Also we want the child contract to only be able to release funds to the organiser and no-one else.

 Our child contract must receive funds, as a security precaution only methods that have the `payable` `modifier` can work with incoming funds.
 So we will